 Marrying in the UK

-If you have a partner who is a British citizen or a settled person in the UK, you need to apply under the family visa route for a Fiance visa.
-This ensures you can enter the country and stay for up to six months specifically to marry your partner.
+If you have a partner who is a British citizen or a settled person in the UK, you need to apply under the family visa route for a Fiancé visa.
+This ensures you a civil partner can enter the country and stay for up to six months specifically to marry your partner.

 Applying for a Spouse visa

-The Spouse visa also comes under the partner or family visa route into the UK.
+The Spouse visa also comes under the immigration restrictions as the partner or family visa route into the UK.
 You will need to apply for the visa once you have married your British citizen or settled partner and can prove you are in a ‘“genuine relationship”.

-There are many eligibility requirements you need to meet, including:
+There are many other eligibility criteria and requirements you need to meet, including:

 - Passing the “genuine relationship” test